 Dramas and Pageants

-We feature a traditional Christmas and Easter pageant each year.
-And throughout the year, our young people assist our clergy and musicians as we bring sacred stories to life: leading a donkey on Palm Sunday, or a camel alongside the Magi as they bring gifts to the Christ Child.
+We love a traditional Christmas and Easter pageant, and throughout the year, our young people assist our clergy and musicians as we bring sacred stories to life: leading a donkey on Palm Sunday, or a camel alongside the Magi as they bring gifts to the Christ Child.
 On Good Friday, children and teens have a number of roles in the church’s drama.
 Sound effects, props and sets… we are always dreaming up new ways for children to help us be whimsical and enter with joy and wonder into the stories of our faith.

 Special Holiday Programs